Engmhabdalla/Tweet-Eat/README.md

 * Data Files
 * Data Cleaning & Linguistic Analysis
-* Labeling (obtaining the visiting frequency for each price catogary)
+* Labeling (obtaining the visiting frequency for each price category)
+* Analysis of Users' Time of Availability on Twitter
 * Feature Selection & Prediction Models

 As of this point, only the _Feature Selection & Prediction Models_ file is shared in this repository.
 To view the file online click [here](https://github.com/Engmhabdalla/Tweet-Eat/blob/master/regression%20and%20classification%20models.ipynb).